JeroTan/chatterbox-portable-gui/README.md

 5. ✅ Auto-height device selector that fits content

 ### UI/UX Improvements (November 7, 2025)
-1. ✅ Component-based architecture (React-style reusable components)
+1. ✅ Component-based architecture that are reusable
-2. ✅ Created reusable DropdownComponent for language and voice selection
+2. ✅ Added DropdownComponent for language and voice selection
 3. ✅ Searchable dropdown with 23 language support
 4. ✅ Loading screen with progress bar and force stop button
 5. ✅ Built-in audio player with millisecond scrubber and seeking
-6. ✅ Play/Pause combined into single toggle button
+6. ✅ Play/Pause toggle button
 7. ✅ Auto-export to output folder with smart naming
 8. ✅ Disabled UI during generation to prevent errors
-9. ✅ Honest progress messages (no fake progress bars)
+9. ✅ Progress message when generating
-10. ✅ Expression defaults to "default" instead of showing placeholder
+10. ✅ Expression defaults to "default" instead of sending the placeholder message
-11. ✅ Default voice changed to male (first available male voice)
+11. ✅ Default voice changed to first available voice in assets

 ### Initial Setup Process (November 7, 2025)
 1. ✅ Created Python 3.11 virtual environment